Change root (chroot)

 - matching environment architectures of

-) - kernel modules which you may need in
+chrootsource and destination (check current environment architecture withuname -m) - kernel modules which you may need in

-environment must be loaded (for example, withmodprobe
+chrootenvironment must be loaded (for example, withmodprobe)

 Reasons to use chroot